KathiraveluLab/robin/README.md

 * Based on the weight function, directs the traffic to the deployments.
 * Uses cookies to facilitate stickiness, such that the same deployment will be used to serve the same user till the cookie expires.
+* Logs the accesses to the log file.

 ### Directory Structure